Denis Villeneuve: Personal life

 Villeneuve is married to Tanya Lapointe, a journalist and filmmaker, and he has three children from a previous relationship.
+Villeneuve and Lapointe work together on film projects as director-producer partners, with Lapointe saying, "I’m an extension of his brain."

 His daughter Salomé Villeneuve is also a filmmaker, whose debut short film III premiered at the 2022 Venice Film Festival.
 Previously, Villeneuve had a relationship with Macha Grenon.